 As the ramifications of the pandemic set in, Baldwin leaders quickly realized they needed to expand their original analytics objectives and begin leveraging their actionable data to also monitor student progress and attendance in their virtual learning environments.
 “When COVID began, we had to move in a completely different direction,” said Coffman.
 “We had 8,000 students learning in a virtual environment.
 We wanted to make sure they were attending classes, doing their work, and had some structure to their days.
 Having access to our usage and engagement data helped us accomplish that and was very beneficial.”

 Parent/Guardian Notifications Regarding Student Data

 As part of their compliance strategy and to meet FERPA requirements, Baldwin has started providing parents with more information about the software programs their students are using.
-Baldwin is currently using Lightspeed Analytics to generate reports of the approved apps students and staff can use.
+Baldwin is currently using Lightspeed Digital Insight to generate reports of the approved apps students and staff can use.
 The Baldwin team intends to provide that information to parents next school year.
 “We want to inform parents about the software packages we are using and let them know about the vendors we use that require us to provide student data,” said Coffman.
 “We are already beginning to use the analytics system to generate that information, and we will begin distributing it to our parent community next year.”

 Identify and Validate Growing Personnel Needs